Creative and diverse assessment methods for education for the 21st century

 Post course social media will be used to support ongoing development of ideas and group support and feedback.

-Target group: The target group is schools or organisations which have strategies or core aims of improving learners key competencies including: Co operation, communication, initiative, entrepreneurial skills, critical and creative thinking, citizenship, teamwork, provision of cultural capital, problem solving and underpinning core skills and embedding these within the subject curricula.
+Target group: The target group is schools or organisations which have strategies or core aims of improving learners key competencies including: Co operation, communication, initiative, critical and creative thinking, citizenship, teamwork, provision of cultural capital, problem solving and underpinning core skills and embedding these within the subject curricula.
 Those interested in topics such as ‘real world’ assessment and differentiated feedback provision.
 Participants could be teachers at all levels of education from primary, secondary, further and higher education in both academic and vocational areas.
 Additionally senior managers, head teachers and other educational staff responsible for teaching and learning.
 Staff responsible for assessing and assessment setting.

 Preparation: Participants will be expected to read the course program and pre released reading material before arrival.